meshy-dev/game-asset-pipeline/README.md

 Use Meshy's Text to 3D or Image to 3D features to generate a UV-unwrapped, PBR-textured mesh in under 2 minutes.
 Export as GLB or FBX and import directly into Unity, Unreal Engine, or Godot.
 No manual texturing or UV work required.

 **Can AI-generated 3D models be used in commercial games?**
 Yes, on Meshy's paid plans (Pro and above).
 Assets generated on paid plans come with a private commercial license and no attribution requirement.
 Free plan assets are licensed CC BY 4.0, requiring attribution.
+Note on Licensing: The source code and documentation inside this repository are licensed under the MIT License.
+The CC BY 4.0 mention above strictly applies to the 3D assets generated via Meshy's free tier service, not the code in this repo.

 **Does Meshy support Unity's URP and HDRP pipelines?**
 Yes.
 Meshy exports standard PBR texture maps (Diffuse, Roughness, Metallic, Normal) that are compatible with Unity's URP Lit and HDRP Lit shaders.
 For GLB imports, Unity's built-in importer handles material assignment automatically.